From Jan. 24 - Feb. 4, 2022, most in-person, lecture-based classes at SCTCC will shift to a fully online format.

 - Should include the credentials of the qualified professional or evaluator on professional letterhead.
 It is typed, dated, and signed by the licensed professional.

 - Provide the diagnosis and a description of the current impact with regard to academics.

 - What major life functions does the condition or disability substantially limit.

 - Clearly substantiate the need for all of the student's specific accommodation requests.

-SCTCC will provide reasonable accommodations, and/or services that are warranted by the documentation provided.
-A student’s Accommodations Plan is made through an interactive process with the Disability Services staff and the student requesting the accommodations.
+SCTCC will provide reasonable accommodations, and/or services that are determined by the student’s self-report, observations and documentation provided.
 SCTCC makes the final decision in selecting from equally effective accommodations.
-An accommodation provision may be refused if it imposes an undue hardship or fundamental alteration of a program or course at SCTCC or the documentation provided does not support the request.
+An accommodation request may be if it compromises the essential elements or poses a fundamental alteration of a program or course at SCTCC; or if it imposes an undue financial hardship.